Tyrrrz/CliWrap/Readme.md

 ## Features

-- Full abstraction over `System.Diagnostics.Process`
+- Airtight abstraction over `System.Diagnostics.Process`
-- Execute commands in a fully asynchronous fashion
-- Specify arguments, environment variables, and other options in a fluent way
-- Configure pipelines with a very high degree of flexibility
-- Cancel execution at any point in time using `CancellationToken`
-- Immutable objects all the way through
+- Fluent interface for configuring commands
+- Flexible support for piping with variety of sources and targets
+- Fully asynchronous and cancellation-aware API
-- Complete safety against typical deadlock traps
+- Safety against typical deadlock scenarios
-- Fully tested on Windows, Linux, and macOS
+- Tested on Windows, Linux, and macOS
-- Supports .NET Standard 2.0+, .NET Core 2.0+, .NET Framework 4.6.1+
+- Targets .NET Standard 2.0+, .NET Core 2.0+, .NET Framework 4.6.1+
 - No external dependencies

 ## Usage

 _Looking for documentation for CliWrap v2.5?
 You [can find it here](https://github.com/Tyrrrz/CliWrap/blob/43a93e37c81d8dda9c96343c6c7fb160933415ac/Readme.md).
-For v2.5 to v3.0 migration guide [check out the wiki](https://github.com/Tyrrrz/CliWrap/wiki/Migration-guide-(from-v2.5-to-v3.0\))._
+For v2.5 to v3.0 migration guide [check out the wiki](https://github.com/Tyrrrz/CliWrap/wiki/Migration-guide-(from-v2.5-to-v3.0))._

-### Executing a command with predefined arguments
+### Executing a command

-The following example shows how to asynchronously execute a command by specifying command line arguments.
-In this scenario, all input and output streams are redirected to a programmatic equivalent of `/dev/null`, avoiding unnecessary allocations.
+The following is a basic example that shows how to asynchronously execute a command by specifying command line arguments:

 ```csharp
 using CliWrap;